Vaccine Promotion Resources

 Overview/Purpose:

-The ITCA TEC has created this Vaccine Promotion Toolkit to provide information about vaccinations for vaccine-preventable diseases.
+The ITCA TEC 2024 Vaccine Promotion Toolkit includes updated images and messaging.
+This toolkit provides information about vaccinations for vaccine-preventable diseases.
 The intent of the information is to raise awareness and provide messaging to help promote community health.
-We encourage you to help spread accurate vaccination information by using the provided resources within this toolkit.
+We encourage you to help spread accurate vaccination information by using the provided resources within the toolkit.
 All items can be tailored with Tribal content to use as posters, flyers, and social media posts.

-For toolkit questions or design personalization, contact cassandra.robinson@itcaonline.com
+For toolkit questions, access, or design personalization, contact cassie.santoro@itcaonline.com

 In this toolkit: